 Before taking rosuvastatin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, alcohol use.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with rosuvastatin.
 Ask your doctor or pharmacist for more information.
 Older adults may be more sensitive to the side effects of this drug, especially muscle problems.
 This medication must not be used during pregnancy.
 Rosuvastatin may harm an unborn baby.
-Therefore, it is important to prevent pregnancy while taking this medication.
+It is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
 If you become pregnant or think you may be pregnant, tell your doctor right away.
 This medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.